Obi Peter Adigwe: Education

-Obi Adigwe attended University of Jos, Jos, obtaining a bachelor's degree in pharmacy in 2000.
-He proceeded to the University of Edinburgh, UK and obtained MSc in Global Health and Public Policy in 2008 and a Doctorate degree (PhD) in Pharmaceutical Policy from the University of Leeds, UK, in 2012.
+Obi Adigwe attended the University of Jos, obtaining a Bachelor's of Pharmacy degree in 2000.
+He received an MSc in Global Health and Public Policy from the University of Edinburgh in 2008, and a Doctorate degree (PhD) in Pharmaceutical Policy from the University of Leeds, in 2012.

+His doctoral dissertation was titled Non-Medical Prescribing in Chronic Non-Malignant Pain.